Javascript Change Css Onclick and Chnage Back Again

 In the target stage:

-• The browser checks to see if the target property has an event handler for the click event registered on information technology, and runs information technology if then.
+event registered on information technology, and runs information technology if then. - Then, if

 In the bubbling phase, the exact contrary of the capturing phase occurs: